UCSF-CBI/c4/docs/howto/openondemand.md

 # Open OnDemand

 Open OnDemand is a web based framework with easy to use GUI interfaces for common cluster tasks.
-It's other major use is for enabling interactive software such as RStudio and Jupyter Notebooks via the same easy to use GUI interfaces.
-Open OnDemand was developed at the Ohio Supercomputer Center.
-We have integrated this framework into C4.
-The primary use case for us was enabling easy to use RStudio and Jupyter based on user input.
+It is a well supported open source project developed at the Ohio Supercomputer Center.
+We have integrated OnDemand with C4 to provide an easy to use interface for interactive jobs.
+In addition to file a file browser capable of moving files on and off the cluster and a web based C4 terminal we support three interactive applications which include:

+- C4 Desktop - a MATE gui desktop for Linux.
+- RStudio - the familiar RStudio interface in your local web browser with the resources of C4 behind it.
+- Jupyter Notebooks - this is currently in BETA test mode.
+Your milage may vary.

 Additional reading: